Palisade Bio Inc. (PALI) Shares Up Despite Recent Market Volatility - News Heater

-Palisade Bio Inc. (NASDAQ: PALI)’s stock price has plunge by 8.60relation to previous closing price of 0.66.
-Nevertheless, the company has seen a 17.38% surge in its stock price over the last five trading sessions.
-GlobeNewsWire reported 2023-06-14 that Live webcast fireside chat on Thursday, June 22 nd at 11:30 AM ET
+Palisade Bio Inc. (NASDAQ: PALI)’s stock price has increased by 127.64 compared to its previous closing price of 0.69.
+However, the company has seen a 138.13% increase in its stock price over the last five trading sessions.
+Market Watch reported 2023-09-06 that Palisade Bio Inc.’s stock PALI more than doubled in price on Wednesday, after the company announced a licensing agreement with privately held Giiant Pharma Inc. Carlsbad, Calif.-based Palisade said the license gives it exclusive worldwide rights to develop, make and commercialize Giiant’s proprietary targeted prodrug platform which specializes in therapies for the IBS market.

 Is It Worth Investing in Palisade Bio Inc. (NASDAQ: PALI) Right Now?

-while the 36-month beta value is 1.75.Analysts have differing opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for PALI is 1.73.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023